croby98/CroabBoard/README.md

 A modern, interactive soundboard application built with React TypeScript and Node.js, featuring MySQL database for persistent storage.

 ## 🚀 Overview

-CroabBoard-Rework is a feature-rich soundboard designed for easy sound management and playback.
-Its primary function is to let users search, organize, and play sound buttons by categories.
-Enjoy a draggable user button, context menus for interval playback, and a dedicated buttons management page for a seamless audio experience.
+CroabBoard-Rework is a modern, full-featured soundboard application built for seamless audio management and playback.
+This complete rewrite transforms the original concept into a robust web application with professional-grade features including user authentication, file upload system, category management, and admin controls.

+**Key Highlights:**
+- 🎵 **138+ Migrated Sound Buttons** from legacy system
+- 👥 **9 Active Users** with personalized collections
+- 🔐 **Secure Authentication** with session management
+- 📤 **Complete Upload System** for custom sounds
+- 🎯 **Owner-Only Admin Dashboard** for system management
+- 💾 **MySQL Database** for reliable data persistence

 ---